The trails of distraction. If I worked for anyone else besides myself, I might get fired for my wanderings.

 Another object of my invention is to provide a device for crushing ice in which the fragment size may be controlled.

 It’s pretty clear the intent.
-This whole world of patents was nicely summarized in education technology recently by Audrey Watters following a tweet by Mike Caulfield
+This whole world of patents was nicely summarized in education technology recently by Audrey Watters following a tweet by Mike Caulfield (sadly deleted)

 One can easily lose days tracking out these trails.